-Math 100 includes a variety of selected mathematical topics designed to acquaint students with examples of mathematical reasoning.
-The topics included in a given section or academic term are chosen by the instructor to demonstrate the beauty and power of mathematics from applied, symbolic, and abstract standpoints.
+MATH 100 includes a variety of selected mathematical topics designed to acquaint students with examples of mathematical and quantitative reasoning that demonstrate the beauty, power, clarity, and precision of mathematics.
+The core course content includes deductive, numeric, symbolic, graphical and statistical algorithms and reasoning.
 MATH 100 is not intended as, and does not qualify as, a prerequisite for advanced mathematics courses.
 (FS)

-Prerequisite: Any one of the following, or articulated equivalent, within the past two years: C or better (or CR) in MATH 82, OR C or better in MATH 83, OR qualifying placement test score (50 or higher in the COMPASS Algebra placement domain).
+Prerequisite: Either of the following, or articulated equivalent, within the past two years will qualify a student for MATH 100: CR in MATH 82 OR qualifying placement test score (50 or higher in the COMPASS Algebra placement domain)